How to Make Cornhole Bags

 A set of cornhole bags have a total of 8 bags per set, 4 each of 2 different colors (we used red and royal blue).
 Bags are approximately 6” x 6” squares, so with only 1 yard of fabric you can make 20 bags.

-To make a set of strong and sturdy cornhole bags, we used Picasso 10 oz.
-Cotton Duck material.
-It is a soft, easy to sew material and is strong enough to stand up to the abuse of being tossed around.
+To make a set of strong and sturdy cornhole bags, we used Cotton Duck material.
+It is a soft, easy-to-sew material and is strong enough to stand up to the abuse of being tossed around.
 The bags are sewn with a double stitch around the inner sides, according to the American Cornhole Organization’s regulations.
 For the stuffing inside, we used feed corn, which is traditional, but you can also use beans or plastic pellets.
 To have your bags regulation compliant, each bag should contain approximately 1-3/4 cup of corn to weigh between 15-16 oz.

 Take a look at this video to see step-by-step how to sew and fill your bags.